 Due to this staggering number of accidents on our roads, our office receives many calls from victims or their families after having been involved in one of these accidents.
 Those potential clients tend to have similar questions and concerns, a few of which we have provided below along with our typical response.

 How long do I have to file a lawsuit?

-In Texas, the statute of limitations on a personal injury claim is two years, but we recommend hiring an attorney and beginning the process of litigation much sooner than that.
+In Texas, the statute of limitations on an Austin personal injury claim is two years, but we recommend hiring an attorney and beginning the process of litigation much sooner than that.
 Evidence related to the truck and the scene of the accident may be crucial to the case, so it is important to have that evidence inspected and preserved as soon as possible.
 We have also found it easier to obtain evidence such as data from the truck’s event recorder, the driver’s trip logs and cell phone records, and videos from a nearby store or a police officer’s dash camera if those items are requested soon after the accident.

 How can we prove the accident was the truck driver’s fault?

 There are many occasions when despite receiving a citation from an investigating officer, the truck company (or its insurance company) denies any liability.
 There are also instances when an investigating officer accepts the truck driver’s story of the event and finds the potential client responsible for the accident.
 This does not mean there is not a claim worth pursuing.
 It just means there is heightened importance on the gathering and presentation of evidence to a jury.
 Moving quickly to gather the evidence described above is the most important step, but hiring an accident reconstructionist is not far behind.
 A qualified engineer can analyze data related to the roadway, the dimensions of the truck and the truck’s speed of travel to create computer models of the accident that Texas courts routinely allow to be shown to a jury.
 Shaw Cowart has established good working relationships with multiple engineers in this field.